10 Unexpected Health Benefits of Spring Cleaning

 It prevents injuries

 Having your kids clean up their toys every day will prevent the pain of stepping on a Lego, but young families aren’t the only ones who can avoid injury with a clean home.
 About one in four adults 65 and up fall each year, resulting to 2.8 million ER visits, according to the National Council on Aging.
 The organization recommends keeping walkways clear to prevent falls, so help elderly loved ones clear old newspapers and other tripping hazards from their floors.
-Here are 11 more spots you should never skip when spring cleaning.

 It could prevent sickness